jackspaniel/nodulejs/README.md

 ### What does a nodule do?
 Not a whole lot out of the box.
 See the [yukon API framework](https://github.com/jackspaniel/yukon) for a fully-fleshed out implementation.
 I split nodulejs off from yukon with the idea that it can potentially be a building block for other frameworks.

 A nodule can have any properties you want to add, which will be propagated throughout the middleware chaing as as req.nodule.
-But nodulejs only cares about 4 core properties, which are needed to register express middleware at app init time:
+But nodulejs only cares about 4 core properties, which are needed to register express middleware at app-init time:

 1. __route__: <span style="color:grey">(REQUIRED)</span> *one or more express routes - can be a string, RegExp, or array of either*
 2. __routeVerb__: <span style="color:grey">(OPTIONAL, default=get)</span> *get, post, put, del*